harisdaniels/cypress-cucumber-web-automation-testing-project/README.md

 ### Package Installation
 Before start development and running the test you need to install packages that needed for this simple project.
 To install them, you need to do these step:

-- Go to your project repo directory in your local machine with your favorite terminal.
+- Go to your project repo directory in your local machine.
+- Open your terminal or Git Bash (if you have this)
-- and type `npm install` in your terminal and press ENTER on your keyboard to install all dependecies
+- Type `npm install` in your terminal and press ENTER on your keyboard to install all dependecies
-- wait, and done
+- Wait, and done

 ### How to Organize the Test
 To learn to organize the test completely, you can learn from [here](https://www.npmjs.com/package/cypress-cucumber-preprocessor)

 ## Test Structure
 - Use Gherkin syntax: a set of special [keywords](https://cucumber.io/docs/gherkin/reference/#keywords) to give structure and meaning to executable specifications.
-  Each keyword is translated to many spoken languages; in this reference we’ll use English.
+  Each keyword is translated to many spoken languages; in this reference, Gherkin use English.
   Either spaces or tabs may be used for indentation.
 The recommended indentation level is two spaces.
 Here is an example:

   ```